MENA Scholarship Programme (MSP)

 The scholarships are awarded in a competitive selection to highly motivated professionals who are in a position to introduce the newly-acquired skills and knowledge into their employing organisation.

 Candidates whom have been nominated will be informed of the outcome of the selection by the Dutch institution.
 For any further questions concerning the MSP application and selection procedures, please contact the Dutch institution offering the course directly.
-You can find contact information for all institutions in our Studyfinder database.

 The Mena Scholarship Programme is initiated and funded by the Dutch Ministry of Foreign Affairs and managed by Nuffic.